dlip/envy.sh/README.md

 ## Features

 - Include variables from other files/inputs
-- Multiple input types including vault which keeps secrets only in memory, not on disk
+- Multiple input types including vault which allows you keeps secrets only in memory for better security
 - Variable precedence allows logical overriding of common settings

 ## Requirements